 You’ll also want to visit Cubaocho Museum and Performing Arts Center, popular with travelers and locals alike for their famous live music and performances.

 And just a short distance from Little Havana’s center is Selina Miami River, an impossibly stylish boutique hotel decked out in tropical greenery.

 Things to do in Little Havana, Miami: Tower Theatre, CubaOcho Museum & Performing Art Center, Maximo Gomez Park (Domino Park), Calle Ocho Walk of Fame (Paseo de las Estrellas)

 Arguably one of the most beautiful neighborhoods in Miami, this Instagram-worthy community is dotted with canopied streets, historic architecture, lush parks, posh boutiques, restaurants, and cafes.

 Being in Coral Gables feels like being a Parisian socialite in the 1920s.
-Live out your Great Gatsby fantasy at the Biltmore Hotel, soak in the crystalline waters of the Venetian Pool, and stop by Chocolate Fashion on Andalusia Ave for some divine pastries.
+Live out your Great Gatsby fantasy by staying at the Biltmore Hotel, soak in the crystalline waters of the Venetian Pool, and stop by Chocolate Fashion on Andalusia Ave for some divine pastries.

 4. Coconut Grove: Kid-friendly Miami neighborhood perfect for families

 Hop on the trolley and explore one of the greenest and oldest neighborhoods in Miami.
 Tree-lined streets give rise to the shopping and restaurant areas.
 Originally a bit Bohemian, the area still maintains the quaint aura of culture and charm.